 Osteoporosis, when to worry?

-In the previous chapter we found out what it is, but now let's find out how osteoporosis manifests itself.
+In the previous chapter we found out what it is, but now we are going to discover osteoporosis as it manifests itself.

 The symptoms that can make you understand if you have been affected by osteoporosis are many: